 My recipe is adapted from Carol Fenster’s recipe in Gluten-Free 101 (see link below).
 It’s a small book, but contains some great bread recipes and is well worth the price.
 She also has some recipes on her site Savory Palate.
 One important part of baking this bread is a trick that Carol discovered—putting the dough into a cold oven and turning it on to bake.
 The dough rises as the oven warms and produces a nice French bread crust.

 I love Carol’s original recipe and only decided to vary it because I was out of her flour mix.
 Since I was going to play with the flour ingredients, I decided to also make it dairy free.
 I think you could play with the flour mix yourself and get good results if you follow the instructions.
-Being in a hurry and having several interruptions when I made this, I’m not sure it turned out as well as it could have.
-One loaf in particular ended up with some very large air pockets which I did not have with the original recipe.
-However, the flavor was terrific.

 A French bread pan is required to give the loaves their shape and help them bake properly.
 When I finally bought one, I wondered why I had waited so long.
 If you don’t find one at a store, you can find French bread pans at Amazon.

 This bread is used in my gluten-free bread stuffing recipe.

 - 1 cup sorghum flour